DanielGilchrist/poke_search/README.md

 Usage: poke_search <COMMAND>

 Commands:
-  ability  See information about an ability item     See information about an item moves    See moves for a pokemon move     See information about a move pokemon  See information about a pokemon type     See information about a specific type help     Print this message or the help of the given subcommand(s)
+  ability     See information about an ability generation  Information about a particular generation of pokemon item        See information about an item moves       See moves for a pokemon move        See information about a move pokemon     See information about a pokemon type        See information about a specific type help        Print this message or the help of the given subcommand(s)

 Options:
   -h, --help  Print help